societe-generale/github-crawler/README.md

 - **Redirecting to a specific file to parse**

-Sometimes, the file we're interested in parsing is not in a standard location like the root of the repository - this is typically the case for Dockerfile.
+Sometimes, the file we're interested in parsing is not in a standard location like the root of the repository.

-What we can do in this case is define the file in the crawler config, and override the path in the repository config, with the redirectTo attribute :
+What we can do in this case is define the file in the crawler config, and override the path in the repository config, with the redirectTo attribute, here for a DockerFile :

 ```yaml
     filesToParse: